adamdbradley/foresight.js/README.md

 ## Introduction
-__Foresight.js__ gives webpages the ability to tell if the user's device is capable of viewing high-resolution images (such as the 3rd generation iPad) before the image is requested from the server.
+__Foresight.js__ gives webpages the ability to tell if the user's device is capable of viewing high-resolution images (such as the 3rd generation iPad) before the image has been requested from the server.
 Additionally, it judges if the user's device currently has a fast enough network connection for high-resolution images.
 Depending on device display and network connectivity, __foresight.js__ will request the appropriate image for the webpage.
-It modifies context image requests, specifically the _img_ _src_ attribute, but the [server does the image resizing](//github.com/adamdbradley/foresight.js/wiki/Server-Resizing-Images).
-Media queries however should be used when dealing with CSS background-images, while foresight.js is used to handle inline _img_ elements (or until current web standards are improved).
+By customizing the _img_ _src_ attribute using methods such as URI templates, it is able to form requests built for your image's resolution variants.
+Media queries however could be used when dealing with CSS background-images, while foresight.js is used to handle inline _img_ elements (or until current web standards are improved).

+Foresight.js has made significant improvements over its previous versions, specifically the implenentation of the image-set() function.
+The latest version lets the browser control the image's browser dimensions completely, while foresight.js only worries about which image to request according to the network connection and device pixel ratio.
+Additionally, previously foresight.js was centered around requesting dynamically sized images, and while this is still possible, it also ensures its easy to request static based images (such as images with "@2x" or "-highres" in the filename).

 This project's overall goal is to tackle these current issues faced by web developers designing for hi-res: [Challenges for High-Resolution Images](//github.com/adamdbradley/foresight.js/wiki/Challenges-for-High-Resolution-Images).
 Foresight.js aims at providing a lightweight, cross-browser and framework independent tool for a high-resolution web.
 Please feel free to contact me ([@adamdbradley](https://twitter.com/adamdbradley)) or contribute to this project to help improve it.